jg-rp/liquid/README.rst

         parse & render:     26.139  (± 0.0%) i/s -    262.000  in  10.023365s

 I've tried to match the benchmark workload to that of the reference implementation, so that we might compare results directly.
-The workload is meant to be representitive of Shopify's use case, although I wouldn't be supprised if their usage has changed subtly since the benchmark fixture was designed.
+The workload is meant to be representative of Shopify's use case, although I wouldn't be surprised if their usage has changed subtly since the benchmark fixture was designed.

 Custom Filters